Guest post by: Anna-Marie Walsh

 Slowly over time, restaurateurs began to realize that we Vegetarians have money to spend as well.
 Many places began to offer us a Boca Burger.
 You know the Boca Burger, that red carton we can buy at the grocery store and pay $4 for a box of 12 patties.
 Restaurants offered to serve us a Boca burger and dress it up with some lettuce and tomato for $10 a pop.
 You know, at least it was something.
 At least an effort was being made to feed Vegetarians something other than a house salad.
 Even Burger King began to offer a veggie burger.

 Fast forward to now.
-Orlando is a foodie town.
+Orlando is a foodie town, it’s a place where you can find not only food in restaurants but also in modified and equipped Second Hand Trailers all around.
 Diners now expect fresh ingredients, inventive recipes and reasonable prices.
 Even us Vegetarians.
 We no longer find it satisfying to overpay for frozen mass produced patties.
 And once again, restaurateurs are listening.
 Quaint little burger joints are opening all over Orlando and many are offering amazing alternatives to the beef patty for Vegetarians.

 Here is a list of my favorite homemade (not frozen) Veggie Burgers in Orlando: